SteelAlloy/CLA-experiments/actions/signatures/README.md

         uses: cla-assistant/contributor-assistant/actions/signatures@main
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           PERSONAL_ACCESS_TOKEN : ${{ secrets.PERSONAL_ACCESS_TOKEN }} # This token is required for consuming the Actions re-run API to automatically re-run the last failed workflow and also for storing the signatures in a remote repository if required.
-More details below.
+More details in the configuration section.
         with:
-          form-path: 'signature-form.yml' # The document committers will see when they sign.
+          form-path: 'signature-form.yml' # The document committers will see when they sign (required)
           ignore-list: '@MAINTAINER'
 ```